section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ### How to Prevent SQLi in WordPress
 As they say, prevention is better than cure.
 Don't wait to prove if that's right or wrong with a successful SQLi.
 Proper site maintenance practices will save you from SQLi attacks.

-These practices include regular updates for WordPress core files, plugins updates, using reputable plugins, avoid nulled themes, and minimise user input such as subscription pop-up forms as much as possible.
+These practices include regular updates for WordPress core files, plugins updates, using reputable plugins, avoid nulled themes, and minimize user input such as subscription pop-up forms as much as possible.

 [WordPress has prepared statements for database operations](https://developer.wordpress.org/reference/classes/wpdb/) that are well structured to mitigate risk on your website.
 Ensure context data filtering is enabled on your website, such as only allowing digits for phone number fields.